mdsufz/MuDoGeR/README.md

 **MuDoGeR** was designed to be an easy-to-use tool that outputs ready-to-use comprehensive files.
 You should be able to run 1 simple command for each of the following modules.

-The **MuDoGeR** starts with Module 1: **Pre-Processing**, which covers the Raw Read Quality Control, Resources calculation and Assembly.
+The **MuDoGeR** starts with Module 1: **Pre-Processing**, which covers the Raw Read Quality Control, Resources calculation, and Assembly.
 The assembled libraries should be used in all the other modules.

 After the data pre-processing, **MuDoGeR** is divided into 3 different branches:
 Module 2: **Recovery of Prokaryotic Metagenome-Assembled Genomes (pMAGs)**